-It’s been a busy start to the New Year seeing many of our Interim Technical Managers in demand to help Food Manufacturers prepare for their BRC Audits.
+It’s been a busy start to 2019, seeing many of our Interim Technical Managers in demand to help Food Manufacturers prepare for their BRC Audits.

 Our Interim Managers have fed back to us that they see this as perhaps the most challenging part of the standard but ultimately arguably could result in the biggest long-term improvement to Food Safety standards throughout the Food Manufacturing sector.

-The Standard also has some more stringent requirements on Supplier approval and monitoring.
+The standard also has some more stringent requirements on Supplier approval and monitoring.
 There are 2 brand new sections on Production Risk Zones’ and ‘Traded Goods’.
-Some other areas that have been updated include new requirements for food defence; the potential for deliberate malicious contamination – an issue ever more under the spotlight following last year’s spate of razor blades found in Australian strawberries.
+Some other areas that have been updated include new requirements for food defence; the potential for deliberate malicious contamination – an issue ever more under the spotlight following last year’s spate of needles found in Australian strawberries.

 Other areas where our Interims have been asked to conduct gap analyses between version 7 and 8 include environmental monitoring, validation of cooking instructions, root cause analysis and traceability – all of which have been updated in the new version of the standard.